I'm studying abroad and want to sublease my room. What steps should I take?

-Studying abroad can be an exciting opportunity for University of Central Florida (UCF) students to expand their horizons and gain new experiences.
-However, if you live off-campus, one of the primary concerns you may have is how to manage your apartment lease while living abroad.
-The solution to this problem is subleasing, which allows another tenant to live in your apartment and be responsible for paying rent.
+Studying abroad is an incredible opportunity for University of Central Florida (UCF) students to broaden their horizons and embrace new experiences.
+However, if you live off-campus, one of the challenges you might face is managing your apartment lease while you're away.
+A practical solution to this is subleasing, which allows you to temporarily rent out your apartment to another tenant who takes over the responsibility of paying rent during your time abroad.

 Check with Your Leasing Office